Close Menu

 ΔT = to – ti

-Here Heating media is vapour and utilize only the latent heat only so heating media inlet and outlet temperatures are same.
-So it is to be take as Tv
+Here Heating media is vapour and utilizes only the latent heat so the heating media inlet and outlet temperatures are the same.
+So it is to be taken as Tv

 Design formulas of shell and tube multipass heater

-or to be calculate as per the standard formulas like below
+or to be calculated as per the standard formulas below

 Shell and tube Heater Heat Transfer Coefficient Calculation.

-According to the heat transfer coefficient we can heating surface easily by the above formula.
+According to the heat transfer coefficient, we can heat surface easily by the above formula.

 S.no Particulars Sign and formulas Values UOM